-The Research Mobility Fellowships is now open until June 13th, 2022.
+The Research Mobility Fellowships is now closed.

 The call for Research Mobility Fellowships aims to support PhD students, Postdocs and medical doctors in training to undertake scientific visits fostering specialist research training outside their countries of residence.